-You just pulled out your string trimmer after a long winter's nap.
-It starts up fine, and at first glance the string looks okay.
+You've just brought out your string trimmer after a long winter's nap.
+It starts up without a problem, and at first glance, the string looks fine.

-Just as you begin trimming, you start to notice small pieces of the line breaking off.
-As you continue to trim, your line's getting shorter.
+Then, just as you begin trimming, you start to notice small pieces of the line breaking off.
+As you continue to trim, you see your line getting shorter.

-String trimmer line gets quite brittle with age, which causes it to break off in small pieces as you use it.
-Replacing your string will correct this problem and provide better efficiency.
+String trimmer line gets quite brittle with age, and that causes it to break off in small pieces as you use it.
+Replacing your string will correct this problem and make your trimmer more efficient.

 1. Select Your Line